 Stifling VoIP services hurts a fledgling startup industry that could one day potentially enable larger, booming industries.

 Welcome to the United Arab Emirates.
 A country that excels in almost every possible field be it sports, logistics, transport, finance, tourism, culture, art and education.
 In almost every field that is, except telecommunications.
 When it comes to ICT and telecom services this great country is being shortchanged.
-This inefficiency is a major problem because ICT is no longer a vertical of the UAE economy, it’s become a horizontal enabler of every part of it?—?from education to healthcare and more.
+Many businesses are crying out for a sophisticated Business phone line, the likes of which one might find being offered by Eatel.
+This inefficiency is a major problem because ICT is no longer a vertical of the UAE economy, it’s become a horizontal enabler of every part of it?-?from education to healthcare and more.

 Don’t take my word for it.
 The World Economic Forum’s 2015 Networked Readiness Index study ranks the UAE 23rd in terms of telecom services (Singapore topped the list).
 Even more appalling, the International Telecommunications Union 2015 ICT Development Index ranked the UAE 32nd worldwide.
 Meanwhile in countries like the USA, people can choose to get high speed fiber optic services from companies like https://www.megapath.com/data/fiber-access/ for their businesses, giving them an edge on the digital market.
-Consider this: Would Dubai be content with Emirates being ranked as the number 32 best airline in the world?
+It is not just the US that are miles ahead either.
+A friend of mine works in the telecommunications industry in Australia and he often tells me about just how great the IT support companies in Melbourne are.
+These companies do so much to support businesses so that they can get access to the telephone systems that they need.
+So, consider this: Would Dubai be content with Emirates being ranked as the number 32 best airline in the world?
 Will Abu Dhabi accept Etihad Airways as the number 23 global airline?

 Probably not.
 So why is the UAE’s telecom industry allowed to lag to such an atrocious level?